UKCloud/documentation/articles/enablement/enbl-how-migrate-edge-config.md

 To retrieve details of the edge gateway configuration using the YARC client:

-1. The response this time will probably be quite long.
-To easily locate a specific section in the response, use your browser's search utility (typically accessed by pressing **CTRL+F**).
-In the search field, enter `edgeGateways` and then click the down arrow button to locate a section that looks similar to the one shown below:
+1. Use your browser's search utility to locate the `edgeGateways` link, which will look similar to:

    `<Link rel="edgeGateways" href="https://<api_url>/api/admin/vdc/<vdc_id>/edgeGateways" type="application/vnd.vmware.vcloud.query.records+xml" />`

 2. Copy the link ending in `/edgeGateways` and paste it into the **URL** field at the top of the REST client.
 Ensure that the method is still set to **GET** and click **Send Request**.

-   Once you've received a response, use your browser's search utility to locate the `EdgeGatewayRecord` section.
-This section contains a link that you can query to return the configuration of the edge gateway.
+   Once you've received a response, locate the `EdgeGatewayRecord` section for the edge gateway.

    ![Link for retrieved edge configuration details](images/vmw-restclient-get-edge-link.png)